Skip to Content

 failedToRetrieveCredentialFailed to retrieve credential for any other reason.

-Display credential to issuer
+Display credential to user

 Your application can now call the SDK’s getCredential method, passing the credentialId as a parameter to retrieve a specific credential as an instance of MobileCredential: